dungeonHost/verminTourneyHelper/README.md

 5. Wait for a second then the first vermins image* and a popup window showing a bunch of bullshit will appear

 	5a.
-Follow instructions on the popup window and click the image that looks most like the first stage and another window will open
+Follow instructions on the popup window and click the image the first stages primary image and another window will open (the one that has an offwhite background [same color as the popup window] has a transparent background/is the better option, this is usually the second option)

 	5b.
 Enter in this stages's name and stats then hit enter

 	5c. do this for each of the stages (if each stage is not unique you can click the same image twice)

-	5d. after each stage has been entered then choose the blast sprites for each stage
+	5d. after each stage has been entered then choose the blast sprites for each stage (if all stages share the same blast just pick it multiple times)

-	5e. then click on any extra sprites that you want to save
+	5e. then click on any extra sprites (any sprite that is not the primary vermin body or its primary blast) that you want to save

+	5f. hit the "none" button to finish picking images

 6. repeat step 5 until all vermin have been entered

+* if the complete vermin image does not open then you'll need to change the program in code\autocrop.py line 56 to your PCs default image display program, then run the python code verminTourneyHelper.py (you'll need to  download python 3.6.4 and pip install any missing libraries)

+* I have no idea why the colors are messed up, the final image is in the appropriate colors

 Update a tournament with team names: